rust-lang/rfcs/text/0000-target-tier-policy.md

 interpretation of "reasonable amount of time" up to the approving teams; those teams may scale the amount of time required based on their confidence in the target and its demonstrated track record at its current tier.
-At a minimum, multiple stable releases of Rust should occur between promotions of a target.
+At a minimum, multiple stable releases of Rust should typically occur between promotions of a target.

 In this policy, the words "must" and "must not" specify absolute requirements that a target must meet to qualify for a tier.
 The words "should" and "should